-&lt;sup>105 The RPS was updated in June 2017 through the Public Act 99-0906 via Senate Bill 2814, the Future Energy and Jobs Act.
+125 The RPS was updated in June 2017 through the Public Act 99-0906 via Senate Bill 2814, the Future Energy and Jobs Act.

-• If an individual customer goes from an Alternative Retail Energy Supplier back to the incumbent utility, the customer must remain with the utility for at least 12 months before switching to a new provider.
+- The two main incumbent utilities, Ameren Illinois and Commonwealth Edison, retain the obligation to serve and act as provider of last resort.
+As Municipal Energy Aggregators ended contracts with Alternative Retail Energy Suppliers and elected to no longer function as Aggregators, the customers were transitioned back to the incumbent utilities. - If an individual customer goes from an Alternative Retail Energy Supplier back to the incumbent utility, the customer must remain with the utility for at least 12 months before switching to a new provider.